vt-bekah/sql-challenge/README.md

 # References
-The following references were used in creating the solution within the PyCitySchools folder:
+The following references were used in creating the solution within the EmployeeSQL folder:
  * http://www.quickdatabasediagrams.com/ was used to create the initial ERD as well as SQL file to be used in PostgreSQL to create the tables used in this challenge.